 Simply put, you learn through labor.

-Put in the time and focus on learning.
-If you do the work, your grade will reflect your effort.
+Put in the time and focus on learning, and your grade will reflect your effort.

 I try not to assign busy work or pointless assignments because I know you have lots of responsibilities.
 I try to assign work that matters, so do everything, and do it with honest effort.
 If you think something isn't worth doing because it's too easy, pointless, or a waste of time, then I need to know.
 If you don't want to do something because it seems too challenging or impossible, then reach out for help.
 If you don't want to do the assignments because you don't find them interesting, then find ways to make the content relevant to your life.